Click here to subscribe to my free fortnightly Life Coaching Accelerators, for insider coaching tips.

 Many coaching schools recommend you start practicing pro bono as part of your training.
 (Pro Bono is a latin phrase that is commonly used to describe professional work that is done for free or as a volunteer.)

 However, if you are really confident you know what you are doing, go for it and start charging a full rate straight away.
-It's whatever you feel comfortable with and whatever your niche will bear.
+It's whatever you feel confident with and whatever your niche will bear.

 Life coaching fees are not set in stone - you can always adjust up or down at any time.